 The gap is closing between the categories of made-to-measure and bespoke, and these days you can even find genuine handwork in this category.

-The main advantages of main-to-measure are a good suit fit and the customer has more control over the choice of fabric and color.
+The main advantages of made-to-measure are a good suit fit and the customer’s greater control over fabric and color choices.

 However, the significant disadvantage is that the suits can take up to a few weeks to be made up and delivered to the customer.